 How to Stretch

-- Try to hold each stretch for 15-30 seconds to get some long-term flexibility benefits.
+- Hold each stretch for 15-30 seconds to get the most flexibility benefits.

 Flexibility Workouts and Resources